 Quarry Lake is a favourite place for hikers, swimmers, and picnickers.
 Itβs about 3km from Canmore, and you can access it either by car (the sign is along Three Sisters Parkway) or walk from town.

-It gets very crowded with families enjoying barbeque, swimming, or paddleboarding on the lake during summer.
+It gets crowded with families enjoying barbeque, swimming, or paddle boarding on the lake during summer.
 The big parking lot gets full very quickly.
 There is a small sandy beach, an outhouse by the lake, picnic tables, and a few hiking trails to explore.

-If you visit early in the morning, you might see a herd of elk in the area; itβs their favourite spot.
+If you visit early in the morning, you might see an elk herd in the area; itβs their favourite spot.

 15. Have breakfast at Beamerβs Coffee Bar